 Measuring body temperature seems straightforward since medical thermometers have been in use for more than two centuries.
-One difficulty is the doctors need for measuring body core temperature rather than skin temperature.
-Skin temperature, particularly on extremities like the wrist, can be different from body core temperature in a cold or hot environment and other additional measurements may be necessary.
-For example, if you know that the air temperature is cold, then it’s not a good time to use the value that you’re measuring on the skin.
-If the temperature is moderate, it’s a better time, but if the skin is wet because the person has been exercising, that’s not a good time either.
+One difficulty is the doctor’s need for measuring body core temperature rather than skin temperature.
+Skin temperature, particularly on extremities like the wrist, can be different from body core temperature in a cold or hot environment, and other additional measurements may be necessary.
+For example, if you know that the air temperature is cold, it’s not good to use the value you measure on the skin.
+If the temperature is moderate, it’s a better time, but if the skin is wet because the person has been exercising, that’s not a good time.
 The skin could also be wet for other reasons.
 An accelerometer could detect if the person has been exercising or moving rapidly from exercise.
 When you combine inputs from several different sensors, the measurement can be much more accurate.
 This is commonly called sensor fusion.

-Contact with the skin is also important because the device is actually measuring heat flow from inside the body towards the outside surface, and if the sensor doesn’t make good contact, the temperature measurement will not be accurate.
-A wristwatch may not make good contact if it is worn loose; therefore how people use the device is important.
+Contact with the skin is also important because it measures heat flow from inside the body towards the outside surface.
+If the sensor doesn’t make good contact, the temperature measurement will not be accurate.
+A wristwatch may not make good contact if it is worn loose; therefore, how people use the device is important.

 Motion has been popular for step counts, but it measures other things as well, and manufacturers of motion chips provide the necessary algorithms.
 For example, gait can be measured and can be an indication of various illnesses.
-A device on a wrist or ankle can determine if the person is standing, sitting or walking and the algorithms for wrist or ankle measurement already exist.
-Dead reckoning can be helpful to show a persons actual position and movement direction.
+A device on a wrist or ankle can determine if the person is standing, sitting, or walking, and the algorithms for wrist or ankle measurement already exist.
+Dead reckoning can be helpful to show a person’s actual position and movement direction.
 Motion sensor chips now have nine axes of motion detection in a single chip.
 They are good for short term position measurement but lose accuracy over time.
-If you need to know where somebody is for hours or days then you need GPS, but GPS is power hungry while motion chips consume very little power.
+If you need to know where somebody is for hours or days, you need GPS, but GPS is power-hungry while motion chips consume very little power.

 3. Heart Rate

-Heart rate is a very important health parameter that can be measured in one of three ways:
+Heart rate is a crucial health parameter that can be measured in one of three ways:

-- Basic ECG: Because a complete ECG is not necessary, heart rate can be measured with just two ECG electrodes, and even on the wrist it works fine.
+- Basic ECG: Because a complete ECG is not necessary, heart rate can be measured with just two ECG electrodes, and even on the wrist, it works fine.
 Dry electrodes are more convenient than wet electrodes, but they need to make good contact.
-This can be challenging, particularly on very dry skin.
+This can be challenging, particularly on dehydrated skin.

 4. Blood Oxygen

-Pulse oximeters to measure blood Oxygen were developed originally in the 1940’s and the technology is well understood.
+Pulse oximeters to measure blood Oxygen was developed originally in the 1940s, and the technology is well understood.
 Two infrared light sources pass light through the body.
-One of them is sensitive to the Oxygen, while both are sensitive to the pulse.
+One of them is sensitive to Oxygen, while both are sensitive to the pulse.
 When one is subtracted from the other, the pulse measurement is removed.
 The Oxygen measurement remains.
 The transmissive type has been in use for a long time.
-The light passes through a thin part body part like a finger or earlobe, or an infants foot.
-Other parts of the body are generally too thick for enough light to pass through; therefore the alternative is a reflective approach.
-The amount of light that’s reflected is much smaller than what gets transmitted and the sensitivity and the accuracy is often a lot less.
+The light passes through a thin part body part like a finger or earlobe or an infant’s foot.
+Other parts of the body are generally too thick for enough light to pass through; therefore, the alternative is a reflective approach.
+The amount of light reflected is much smaller than what gets transmitted, and the sensitivity and the accuracy are often a lot less.
 The challenge is to make them accurate enough to meet FDA requirements.

-ECG for the heart, EMG for muscles and EEG for the brain are all measuring electrical signals.
-This seems straightforward, but again you need electrodes, ideally dry electrodes, because applying a wet electrode with a wearable device is inconvenient.
-For ECG it’s important to have separation between the locations of the electrodes.
-On the chest Ive seen one and a half inches work, and that’s small.
-If you take a look at the Apple watch, they’re measuring ECG on the wrist, but what you may not have noticed is that you have to reach over with the other hand to touch the watch.
-The measurement is actually from one hand to the other, far apart; therefore it doesn’t measure ECG continuously which is a limitation.
+ECG for the heart, EMG for muscles, and EEG for the brain are measuring electrical signals.
+This seems straightforward, but you need electrodes, ideally dry electrodes, because applying a wet electrode with a wearable device is inconvenient.
+For ECG, it’s important to have a separation between the locations of the electrodes.
+On the chest, I’ve seen one and a half inches work, and that’s small.
+If you take a look at the Apple Watch, they measure ECG on the wrist, but what you may not have noticed is that you have to reach over with the other hand to touch the watch.
+The measurement is actually from one hand to the other, far apart; therefore, it doesn’t measure ECG continuously, which is a limitation.

-The standard is 12 leads for an ECG. which is what you get in the laboratory or when you go to the doctor.
-There are companies that now claim they are getting equally good results for detecting disease with just two leads.
+The standard is 12 leads for an ECG., which is what you get in the laboratory or when you go to the doctor.
+Some companies now claim they are getting equally good results for detecting disease with just two leads.
 This would typically be on the chest, or alternately from arm to arm by reaching over to touch.

-Respiration is another important parameter and the standard is to put on a chest strap.
-There are devices that do this, and it’s easy to measure.
-But a chest strap is inconvenient for many types of wearable device.
+Respiration is another important parameter, and the standard is to put on a chest strap.
+Some devices do this, and it’s easy to measure.
+But a chest strap is inconvenient for many types of wearable devices.
 Another way of making the measurement is with thoracic impedance.
-You’re actually measuring the changes in the impedance of the chest as you breathe in and out.
+You actually measure the changes in the impedance of the chest as you breathe in and out.
 This can be quite readily picked up, but the electrodes need to be on the chest.
-Attempts have been made to do it on the wrist but I haven’t seen this actually work reliably.
-The wrist has this big impedance called your arm between it and the chest so the signal is much weaker, and that makes this method difficult.
+Attempts have been made to do it on the wrist, but I haven’t seen this actually work reliably.
+The wrist has this big impedance called your arm between it and the chest, so the signal is much weaker, making this method difficult.

 9. Blood Pressure

-Right now the only way to get an accurate blood pressure measurement is with a cuff on the arm.
-There are devices that work on the wrist but their accuracy is sensitive to position and therefore questionable.
-Ideally you would like to measure it anywhere on the body without an inconvenient cuff.
-Today its commonly done with pulse transit time, measuring the time difference between the heartbeat to when that pulse reaches an extremity.
-This can be done on the wrist with two electrodes, picking up the ECG signal, which arrives instantly from the heart beat, and a photoplethysmograph (PPG) signal arriving when the pulse of blood reaches the extremity.
+Right now, the only way to get an accurate blood pressure measurement is with a cuff on the arm.
+Some devices work on the wrist, but their accuracy is sensitive to position and questionable.
+Ideally, you would like to measure it anywhere on the body without an inconvenient cuff.
+Today, it is commonly done with pulse transit time, measuring the time difference between the heartbeat and when that pulse reaches an extremity.
+This can be done on the wrist with two electrodes, picking up the ECG signal, which arrives instantly from the heartbeat.
+A photoplethysmography (PPG) signal arrives when the pulse of blood reaches the extremity.
 Blood pressure is proportional to the change in the time difference.
 The difficulty is to get it accurate enough.
-There are some firms that claim they’ve gotten enough accuracy to meet FDA requirements for diagnosis, but I haven’t actually seen it.
-It works fine for an indication that blood pressure has changed.
-With calibration for each person the measurement can be accurate.
-Blood pressure taken with a cuff is entered into the device and it will give an accurate measurement from then on.
-There are firms working to improve the algorithm.
+Some firms claim they’ve gotten enough accuracy to meet FDA requirements for diagnosis, but I haven’t actually seen it.
+It works fine as an indication that blood pressure has changed.
+With calibration for each person, the measurement can be accurate.
+Blood pressure taken with a cuff is entered into the device, and it will give an accurate measurement from then on.
+Firms are working to improve the algorithm.

 10. Blood Glucose

-Glucose measurement is a very common need.
-Today there are devices with micro needles that are worn as a patch.
-They don’t actually feel like needles because they go no further than the outer layer of the skin, which is deep enough to pick up a glucose signal.
+Glucose measurement is a prevalent need.
+Today there are devices with microneedles that are worn as a patch.
+They don’t actually feel like needles because they go no further than the skin’s outer layer, deep enough to pick up a glucose signal.
 Wearable patches require calibration with a finger prick once or twice a day because they are not accurate over a long period of time.
-A good perfusion of blood is necessary for measuring glucose and unfortunately the wrist doesnt have that, although the place most people would like to wear a device is the wrist.
-Today there are sensors to measure blood glucose coupled with pumps to inject insulin and regulate blood glucose, so you can now have a wearable pancreas.
+Good perfusion of blood is necessary for measuring glucose, and unfortunately, the wrist doesn’t have that, although most people would like to wear a device is the wrist.
+Today, sensors measure blood glucose coupled with pumps to inject insulin and regulate blood glucose, so you can now have a wearable pancreas.
 There’s been a lot of progress there.

 Batteries have been progressing, but slowly.
-If batteries had progressed like semiconductors over the last 50 years you would have a battery the size of the head of a pin that would cost a penny and would power your car.
+If batteries had progressed like semiconductors over the last 50 years, you would have a battery the size of the head of a pin that would cost a penny and would power your car.
 We’re not even remotely close and never will be.
-We’re limited by the space required for chemical storage of energy.
+We’re limited by the space required for the chemical storage of energy.
 Today’s batteries are about 10% of the ultimate, which would be something like gasoline.
 However, gasoline has a bit of a problem with safety.
 I don’t want to carry gasoline in my pocket.
-Another option that is more efficient is nuclear energy, but I don’t want to have a nuclear reactor in my pocket either.
-We are going to see incremental improvements in batteries in the future, but they will not become a lot smaller.
+Another more efficient option is nuclear energy, but I don’t want to have a nuclear reactor in my pocket either.
+We will see incremental improvements in batteries in the future, but they will not become smaller.

 - I want it to operate for a long time,